Emergency Management Victoria (EMV) is a statutory entity led by the Emergency Management Commissioner and the Chief Executive.

 EMV is an integral part of the emergency management sector and shares responsibility with a range of agencies, organisations and departments for ensuring the system of emergency management in Victoria is sustainable, effective and community focussed.

 Directorates within EMV

-The unit manages the operation of the State and Regional Control Centres and their associated operating systems and processes.
-It also supports the legislated responsibilities of the EMC in leading coordination of policies, programs and operations for relief and recovery for emergencies in partnership with a range of stakeholders.
+This includes the ongoing management and operation of the State and Regional Control Centres and their associated operating systems and processes.
+It also supports the legislated responsibilities of the Emergency Management Commissioner in leading coordination of policies, programs and operations for relief and recovery for emergencies in partnership with a range of stakeholders.